 Nursing practice requires constant vigilance to identify and implement strategies to minimize risk of harm to patients and providers through both system effectiveness and individual performance.
 Faculty design the curricula and plan supervised hours of clinical practice with a focus on the safety of clients.
 Nursing students develop knowledge and skill in preventing and reporting errors, creating cultures of safety and communicating critical information to patients, families and members of the healthcare team.
 Faculty utilize patient simulation to enhance student understanding of patient safety.
 Leadership studies include the importance of responsiveness and substantive investigation, evaluation and remediation of actual and potential safety hazards and performance ineffectiveness.
-The 2015 American Nurses Association (ANA) Code of Ethics reads, "The nurse promotes, advocates for, and protects the rights, health, and safety of the patient" (ANA, p.
-16).
+The 2025 American Nurses Association (ANA) Code of Ethics reads, "Nurses participate in the development of, implementation of, review of, and adherence to policies that promote patient health and safety, reduce errors, and establish and sustain a culture of safety" (ANA, p.
+10).